Mistweaver Monk PvP Guide in Battle for Azeroth (BfA 8.1)

 In general, Mistweaver Monks want to get trinkets that line up well with Way of the Crane.
 These trinkets can have a passive or on-use effect.
 The stat you want to be increasing is Versatility.
 The reason you want to increase Versatility is because it increases both your damage and healing.

 To be successful in 3v3 arena, you need to have at least 2 pieces of gear with the Overflowing Mists trait and 1 piece of gear with the Burst of Life trait.
+Secret Infusion is also a great trait to get if the previous traits are not available.
 You will also want either Blessed Portents or On My Way in the second tier.

 Below, we list the items that have these traits.